 Admittedly, after the long day at the festival, it was nice to have this particular hostel to go back to in the evening, because the staff and guests here extremely accommodating and are always up for a nice, friendly chat.
 Tonight, we pooled our resources together to celebrate our friend Jae’s last day in Chile, getting so much food we were stuffed to the brim and toasting yet again to new friends and crossing paths.
 Of course, deep conversation ensued after our generous helpings of rice and meat.
 The air here is cold, and the occasional sniffle and sneeze escapes my nose.
 And of course, the language barriers have left me, at the end of the day, mentally exhaused and linguistically confused.
-But the changes in climate, language, and culture were certainly worth the trip here, and I am excited for the next few days to come.
+And although you might not find Santiago on every ‘top things to do in South America‘ list, it has definitely been worth the visit so far.

 Muchas gracias, Chile, for welcoming me into your country with open arms.